Essere qui

-Essero qui is the fifth solo studio album by Italian singer-songwriter Emma Marrone, released by Universal Music Italy on 26 January 2018.
+Essero qui is the fifth studio album by Italian singer-songwriter Emma, released by Universal Music Italy on 26 January 2018.

 The album peaked at number two on the Italian Albums Chart, being certified platinum by FIMI.
 On 16 November 2018 the album was reissued titled Essere qui - Boom Edition.

 Background and composition

 After her fourth studio album Adesso, published in 2015, Emma co-hostet the Sanremo Music Festival and became coach of the TV talent show Amici di Maria De Filippi alongside singer-songwriter Elisa between 2015 and 2017 seasons.
 Emma announced her fifth studio album during 2017 New Year's Eve on her social networks publishing the artwork.

 Essere qui is the second recording project produced by the singer herself with Luca Mattioni.
 It featured several artists on the composition and songwriting process, including Giuliano Sangiorgi, Federica Abbate, Davide Petrella, Dario Faini, Roberto Casalino, Giovanni Caccamo and Alessandra Flora.